reinierdevalk/abtab/README.md

     getopt from util-linux x.y.z

-If the output shows a version that is too old, or an error like `bash: getopt: command not found`, indicating that GNU `getopt` is not installed (Windows), proceed to Steps 2 and 3.
+If the output shows a version that is too old, or an error like `bash: getopt: command not found`, indicating that GNU `getopt` is not installed, proceed to Steps 2 and 3.

 ### 2. Installing and updating
->:warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.
+>:warning: **Note for Windows users** Keep track of the installation path during installation, as you may need it in Step 3.

 #### macOS
 To install or update GNU `getopt`, run